fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 **_Q7.2.1 - Compute and write down the L2-norm_**

-Rather than trying out random values for `a` to find the solution that yields the lowest source norm, we can use the parametrization that we defined in the previous section:
+Rather than trying out random values for `a` to find the solution that yields the lowest source norm, we can use the parameterization that we defined in the previous section:

     snorm = sqrt(s(1)^2+s(2)^2+s(3)^2)

-Filling in the parametrization we obtained in section 2.1, we get:
+Filling in the parameterization we obtained in section 2.1, we get:

     snorm = sqrt((2-a)^2+(1-a)^2+a^2);